alibaba/async_simple/docs/docs.en/Lazy.md

 # RescheduleLazy

-Semantically, RescheduleLazy is a Lazy with an executor.
-Unlike Lazy, `co_await` a RescheduleLazy wouldn't invoke symmetric transformation.
+Semantically, RescheduleLazy is a Lazy with an executor. `RescheduleLazy` only supports `.start` and `syncAwait` to start.
 It would submit the task to resume the RescheduleLazy to the corresponding executor.
-Since RescheduleLazy is a Lazy semantically.
-So RescheduleLazy would be able to use the methods as Lazy does: `co_await`, `.start` and `.syncAwait`.

 ## Get RescheduleLazy